djangocon/2022.djangocon.us/_posts/2022-10-18-call-for-2023-volunteers.md

 ### At-conference responsibilities

 - Field reports and investigate them, including recommending actions to the DEFNA board
+- Follow-up on reports, including conversations with both reporters and those who have been reported, and facilitate the appropriate response
 - Write a CoC transparency report to recap reports (heavily anonymized) and actions taken

 ## Social Events Committee